Airline Pilot Whistleblower Wins Appeal

 AIR21 Protected Whistleblowing or Protected Conduct

-Under AIR21, protected whistleblowing includes providing information relating to any violation or alleged violation of any FAA order, regulation, or standard.
+Under the AIR21 whistleblower law, protected air safety whistleblowing includes providing information relating to any violation or alleged violation of any FAA order, regulation, or standard.
 The court found that by logging severe turbulence, Luder engaged in protected whistleblowing.
 In particular, logging the turbulence entailed reporting a violation by the previous pilot for failing to log his encounter with severe turbulence.
 And by challenging Continental’s refusal to conduct an inspection of the aircraft, Luder was reporting Continental’s attempt to cause Luder to violate FAA regulations by not complying with the Flight Operations Manual.

 Whistleblower Retaliation Prohibited by AIR21

-AIR21 prohibits a wide range of retaliatory employment actions, including any action that would dissuade a reasonable worker from engaging in the protected conduct.
+The AIR21 whistleblower retaliation law prohibits a wide range of retaliatory employment actions, including any action that would dissuade a reasonable worker from engaging in the protected conduct.
 The court found that suspension without pay is a way to dissuade employees from engaging in protected conduct, and thus, Continental’s suspension of Luder for two weeks without pay was an adverse employment action.

 Whistleblowing Was the Real Reason for the Suspension

 Continental asserted that it suspended Luder because of his heated telephone conversation with Assistant Chief Pilot Komidor.
 But the court found that the real reason for the termination of Luder’s employment was his refusal to agree with the direction of his supervisors to forego an inspection of the aircraft following severe turbulence.
 The court noted that under 14 C.F.R. § 91.3, Luder had the authority to decide that the plane was unsafe to operate under and had final authority as to the operation of the aircraft.
 Therefore, he acted appropriately by insisting that Continental inspect the aircraft.